 What is a consumer contract?

-- A consumer contract is that between traders and consumers and is a legally binding agreement between you and the consumer concerning the sale of goods or digital content, or the supply of services (with or without goods).
+A consumer contract is that between traders and consumers and is a legally binding agreement between you and the consumer concerning the sale of goods or digital content, or the supply of services (with or without goods).

-- The contract must be for consideration and made between people who are legally capable of making a contract.
+The contract must be for consideration and made between people who are legally capable of making a contract.

-Unfair terms in consumer contract regulations
+Unfair terms in consumer contracts regulations

-Breach of Contract
+Breach of contract

-- If you or the consumer do not do what you agreed to do as set out in the contract.
-For example, you might not deliver the right goods or provide the service on time, or the consumer might not pay – this is called being in ‘breach of contract’.
+If you or the consumer do not do what you agreed to do as set out in the contract – for example, you might not deliver the right goods or provide the service on time, or the consumer might not pay – this is called being in ‘breach of contract’.
 If you are in breach of contract the consumer may claim for repair or replacement of goods, full or partial refund, or damages (money compensation).